 PI: Tanuj Gulati, PhD

 I'm currently an Assistant Professor at the Center for Neural Science and Medicine (and the departments of Biomedical Sciences and Neurology) at Cedars-Sinai Medical Center, Los Angeles.
 I also have an appointment at David Geffen School of Medicine, UCLA as an Assistant (Adj.)
-Professor of Medicine.
+Professor of Medicine and at Henry Samueli School of Engineering, UCLA as an Affiliate Assistant Professor of Bioengineering.
 My postdoctoral training was in Neuroscience and Neural Engineering at the University of California, San Francisco and San Francisco VA Medical Center.
 I finished my doctoral studies in the Neuroscience Graduate Program (Neuroengineering track) at the Drexel University College of Medicine, Philadelphia and my predoctoral education was in Brain Sciences at the National Brain Research Center; and at the All India Institute of Medical Sciences, New Delhi.

 Postdoctoral fellow: Aamir Abbasi, PhD